rukivbruki/PWA-Task-Manager/README.md

-### Ветка `master`

-**_Основной стек:_**
+## Main stack:

 CSS Grid Layout, Styled Components, Ant Design, JS (ES2019), React.js (useReducer, useContext, useEffect, useState, useCallback, custom hooks)

-### Другие ветки:

-- `typescript` - добавлена статическая типизация при помощи TypeScript
-- `redux` - применена библиотеки Redux c react-redux hooks API

-### Запуск приложения
+Other branches:

-- `npm startLocal` - runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
-- `npm build` - builds the app for production to the build folder.
+typescript - added static typing with TypeScript redux - applied Redux libraries with react-redux hooks API Launching the application npm startLocal - runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser. npm build - builds the app for production to the build folder.

-### Информация о приложении
+Application information

-Это простое todo приложение (PWA).
+This is a simple todo application (PWA).

-_**Основной функционал:**_

-- Создание задачи;
-- Удаление задачи;
-- Отметка о выполнении задачи;
-- Перемещение задачи между разделами;
-- Установка дед-лайна и напоминание о просроченной задаче;
+## Main functionality:

+Task creation;
+Task deletion;
+Marking a task as complete;
+Moving tasks between sections;
+Setting deadlines and reminders for overdue tasks;
-- Drag and Drop внутри списка задач;
+Drag and Drop within the task list;
-- Сохранение состояния приложения в localStorage;
-- Доступ ко всем функциям приложения при помощи клавиатуры (accessibility).
+Saving application state in localStorage;
+Access to all application functions using the keyboard (accessibility).